 Second-generation immigrants experienced their mixed allegiances especially acutely as nativists charged that American-born Irish could have only one loyalty, to America.
 It is important not to oversimplify the complexities of Irish immigrant experiences in the United States.
 Nevertheless, St. Patrick’s Day has often served an important role in asserting Irish identity.

 Over time, St. Patrick’s Day has become an American holiday.
 As an amalgam of old world customs and uniquely American traditions, the day continues to be about community — a transatlantic community in which both Ireland and America are celebrated.

-Deborah Rotman is the director of undergraduate studies in Notre Dame’s Department of Anthropology.
-Since 2006, she has been studying an Irish immigrant neighborhood south of campus known as “Sorinsville.”
+At the time we first published this essay in March 2010, Deborah Rotman was the director of undergraduate studies in Notre Dame’s Department of Anthropology.
+She is now the Stefanick Faculty Director of the Flatley Center for Undergraduate Scholarly Engagement.
+Since 2006, she had been studying an Irish immigrant neighborhood south of campus known as “Sorinsville.”
 The neighborhood was developed by Father Sorin in the 1850s as housing for Notre Dame employees.
 In an effort to better understand the Irish diaspora, for several summers Rotman has taken ND students to Ireland to help her conduct archival research and collect oral histories.